Crypto-TII/nnbits/README.md

 +-------------------------------+----------------------+----------------------+
 ```

-# How to prepare the Dataset
+# How to prepare the dataset
 The `{data_path}` contains a single `*.npy` file with X sequences of length 1024 bits for SPECK 32/64, for example:
 ```python
 >>> filename = '/home/anna/NBEATSD4/data_5rounds_1000000_samples.npy'